Frankenstein (DC Comics)

-Frankenstein is a fictional DC Comics character based on the Frankenstein's monster character created by Mary Shelley.
+Frankenstein is a fictional character appearing in American comic books published by DC Comics.
+He is based on the Frankenstein's monster character created by Mary Shelley.

+Eric Frankenstein is played by David Harbour in the DC Universe, beginning with the animated series Creature Commandos.

 Publication history

-Frankenstein, obviously based upon Mary Shelley's famous character from the novel Frankenstein; or, the Modern Prometheus (1818), was created in 1948 by Edmond Hamilton and Bob Kane in Detective Comics #135.
+Frankenstein, based upon Mary Shelley's character from the novel Frankenstein; or, the Modern Prometheus (1818), was created in 1948 by Edmond Hamilton and Bob Kane in Detective Comics #135.

 A later reworking was developed by Len Wein as the Spawn of Frankenstein concept.
 The monster fell under the thrall of Count Dracula.
 They often battled against Superman, Batman, or the Phantom Stranger.
 He appeared in The Phantom Stranger (vol. 2) #23-30 (February 1973-May 1974), Action Comics #531 (May 1982), and The Young All-Stars #18-19 (November–December 1988).

 A third Frankenstein Monster appears in Superman #344 (February 1980), along with Count Dracula.
 These both come from "The World of Nightmare" and battle Superman, the Phantom Stranger, and Cassandra Craft.

 Frankenstein's latest revamping was created by Grant Morrison and Doug Mahnke in 2005 and is similar to Doc Frankenstein.
 He is one of the Seven Soldiers, and bears a resemblance to the creature as portrayed by Boris Karloff in the 1931 film directed by James Whale.